In Illinois, Biden to push money for families and child care | WTOP

-WASHINGTON (AP) — President Joe Biden is turning his focus to pitching his proposed investments in families and education, using a visit to a community college in a key Illinois swing district to highlight how his spending on so-called human infrastructure would boost the economy.
+CRYSTAL LAKE, Ill.
+(AP) — President Joe Biden on Wednesday turned his focus to pitching his proposed investments in families and education, using a visit to a community college in an Illinois swing district to highlight how his spending on so-called human infrastructure would boost the economy.

-The president on Wednesday will visit McHenry County College in Crystal Lake, a community college with a workforce development program and a child care center.
+The president is visiting McHenry County College, a community college in Crystal Lake with a workforce development program and a child care center.
 He’ll promote his vision to invest in child care, health care, education and other important aspects of everyday life for Americans.
-His plans were shared by a White House official who insisted on anonymity to preview remarks that have not been made public.
+His plans were shared by a White House official who insisted on anonymity to preview remarks before they were delivered.

-The visit marks a fresh focus on the portions of Biden’s economic agenda that didn’t make it into the bipartisan infrastructure deal that the president signed onto in June.
-That package includes hundreds of billions of dollars of investments in roads and bridges, transit systems and broadband, but it constitutes only a fraction of the $4 trillion in spending Biden has proposed as part of a broader plan to reinvigorate the economy and boost the middle class.
+Biden is putting a fresh focus on the portions of his economic agenda that didn’t make it into the bipartisan infrastructure deal that he signed onto in June.
+That package includes hundreds of billions of dollars of investments in roads and bridges, transit systems and broadband, but it constitutes only part of the $4 trillion in spending Biden has proposed as part of a broader plan to reinvigorate the economy and boost the middle class.

 On Wednesday, the Democratic president will highlight the rest, including his plans to invest in child care and workforce development programs and provide two years of free community college, universal prekindergarten and paid family and medical leave.
 He’ll make the case that investments in such programs are needed to maintain America’s economic growth and competitiveness globally.